praw-dev/praw/docs/getting_started/authentication.rst

 In order to use a **password flow** application with PRAW you need four pieces of
 information:

-:client_id: The client ID is the 14-character string listed just under "personal use
+:client_id: The client ID is at least a 14-character string listed just under "personal
-    script" for the desired `developed application
+    use script" for the desired `developed application
     <https://www.reddit.com/prefs/apps/>`_
 :client_secret: The client secret is at least a 27-character string listed adjacent to
     ``secret`` for the application.